bannatech/tisc/ExamplePrograms/README.md

 there is underflow. `op` will perform A >> B.

 	sop_rsh

+Get the return value for a common function call and store the address in `GRA`.

+	gtr

+Unconditionally branch to the address in `GRA`

+	goto

 Increment memory pointer (set with the `sp` instruction) by `1`